 Dr. Wilson was educated in Stouffville and matriculated at Stouffville Continuation School.
 He entered The University of Toronto Faculty of Medicine, but his studies were interrupted by WWI.
 Dr. Wilson enlisted in Toronto on the 13th of October, 1917.
-He was described as being 5’6″ tall, 148 pounds with a fair complexion, blue eyes and brown eyes.
+He was described as being 5’6″ tall, 148 pounds with a fair complexion, blue eyes and brown hair.
 Dr. Wilson was attached to the 1st Depot Battalion of the 1st Central Ontario Regiment.
 He was discharged from the army and joined the Royal Canadian Navy on the 14th of May, 1918 where he held the rank of Lieutenant Commander.

 Dr. Wilson married Ethel Gertrude McRorie in Timiskaming, Ontario on the 13th of August, 1923.
 Mrs. Wilson was born on the 8th of February, 1894 in Chesley, Ontario.
 She was the eldest of 6 children born to John McRorie and the former Margaret Alice Fortune.
-Her father was listed as a blacksmith when she was born but he would also work as a mason until he moved his family to Manitoba and took up farming.
-Mrs. Wilson’s siblings, Albert, Stewart and Evelyn were born in Ontario and her two youngest siblings, Ruby and Dorothy were born in Manitoba.
+Her father was listed as a blacksmith when she was born but he would also work as a mason until he moved his family to Durban, Manitoba and took up farming.
+Mrs. Wilson’s siblings were; Albert John McRorie, Stuart James McRorie, Evelyn Marguerite McRorie, Ruby Elizabeth McRorie and Dorothy Harriett McRorie.
 Mrs. Wilson was a nurse.

 Dr. and Mrs. Wilson had a son Murray Stewart Wilson who was born in Toronto on the 24th of October, 1924.
 Dr. Murray Stewart Wilson graduated from The University of Toronto Faculty of Medicine in 1948.